kanita04/projectWAD/README.md

 # hello-world
-Hello World repository for Git tutorial
+Hello World repository for Git tutorial on https://www.w3schools.com

+This repository is build step by step in the tutorial.